- Red Search

 Brand Awareness and Customer Engagement

-Small and medium businesses (SMB) that employ digital strategies (such as leveraging SEO services, Google Ads or Facebook Advertising) have better chances of gaining leads and being known to their target market than brands with physical outlets only.
+Small and medium businesses (SMBs) that employ digital strategies (such as leveraging SEO services, Google Ads or Facebook Advertising) have better chances of gaining leads and being known to their target market than brands with physical outlets only.

 Given Australia’s relatively high smartphone penetration level, companies can harness the full potential of presenting their brand online and making their website mobile-friendly.
 Besides, half of SMBs in Australia already employ mobile-friendly websites to drive leads.